lowtze/latin-books/Julia - Reed/Reed - Julia.md

-n�nnS � An adver b showing that the question expects the answer
+n�nnS � An adver b showing that the question expects the answer  "yes"
-" yes"

 n�s � we.